ziyeziye/banstrats/rpc_ai/README.md

 Similarly record key information to `s.Stagy.Outputs`, which automatically saves to file when backtesting completes.
 Compare with the file from step 1 to verify consistency.

 ## 3. Generate Market Prediction Data
-Start `data_server` on Go side, then write gRPC client code in Python to obtain data and save as training data files.
+Start `bot tool data_server` on Go side, then write gRPC client code in Python to obtain data and save as training data files.

 ## 4. Train Market Model
 Example: Treat market prediction as a three-class classification task: uncertain, rising, falling